kentakozuka/my-layer/README.md

 create `sample.mm` file and open it with spacemacs.

-if you hit `SPC m h w`,
-the `Hello, world!` will be inserted to the buffer.
+if you hit `SPC m h w`, `"Hello, world!"` will be inserted to the buffer.